 Texas Instruments was a company other computer manufacturers feared due to its vertical integration.
 It made its own CPU, video, and sound chips.
 But it priced the TI-99/4 too high, so its home computers never really caught on.
 Apple literally doesn’t remember competing with TI.

 Apple is the only company from 1980 to still survive today as a maker of personal computers.
-Its Apple II was based on the 6502 CPU that Commodore and Atari used, but used a different video chip than Atari.
+Its Apple II was based on the 6502 CPU that Commodore and Atari used, but used an off-the-shelf video chip instead of a custom design like Atari.